saikrishna4982/flutter_bloc_assignment/README.md

 - Now Make Sure That You Have Atleast One Android Virtual Device Opened
 - In Terminal Type ```flutter run``` you Can See List Of Emulators To Run The Project Select Your Desired Emulator
 - The Application Will Be Installed On The Emulator, Open The Emulator To See The Application

+### About Application
+In this app we are displaying the posts from an API using a ListView.The UI Functionality is Mentioned in ```UI/home_page.dart```.The App Uses Bloc Architecure To Manage The State Of The Application The Bloc Implementation is Mentioned in ```bloc Folder```

+### Special Feature
+Added a Pull-Down-Refresh functionality